 If you’re planning a trip to Hawaii but can’t decide which island to visit, make sure to read my comparison guide between Oahu and the Big Island here!

-Watch the surfers and Hit the Food Trucks on North Shore
+Evening: Watch the surfers and Hit the Food Trucks on North Shore

 After finishing up at Kualoa Ranch, make your way up the coast to the famous North Shore.
 The drive from Kualoa Ranch to North Shore is absolutely stunning, and you’ll probably see many places to stop and take photos.
-If you haven’t eaten lunch yet, I highly recommend stopping at the Shrimp Shack food truck on your drive – it was incredible!

 As you continue along the north side of the island, you’ll stumble upon the famous areas of North Shore like the Banzai Pipeline (great place to watch the surfers) and Haleʻiwa (home of the famous Matsumoto’s Shaved Ice!).